gaehlerm/SoftwareEngineering/README.md

 This logical contradiction about what the second argument should be (email address or card number) is a violation of the Liskov substitution principle.
 Credit card payments and Paypal payments should not implement the same interface.

 Instead the selection of the credit card numer or the email address should be done later on, inside the specific classes.
+It is there that these credentials have to be asked from the user.

 ```py
 from abc import ABC, abstractmethod